diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

       exportTo(() => Jdbc(this, "jdbc:mysql://localhost:3306/schedoscope_tutorial?createDatabaseIfNotExist=true", "root", "cloudera"))
     }

+As you can see:

+* The specification lists all the fields either directly (via `fieldOf`) or indirectly (via the traits `Id` and `JobMetadata`)that ended up in the `shop_profiles` table.
+The names of the fields have merely been changed from camel-case to lower case with underscores.

+* Likewise, the table name as well as database name have been derived from the package and the case class names.

+* The specification also defines the storage format.

+As a consequence, Schedoscope had all the data structure information at hand to create the Hive table.

+Next,

+* the specification defines the dependencies of `ShopProfiles` (via `dependsOn`).
+It depends on the views `Shops`, `Restaurants`, and `Trainstations`.

+Given this knowledge of data dependencies, Schedoscope was able to infer a correct materialization and transformation order of views.

+Finally,

+* the specification defines the transformation logic (using `transformVia`).
+It is a Hive query kept in the file `insert_shop_profiles.sql`.

+* Also, it defines the export to MySQL.

+Hence, Schedoscope knows how to compute `ShopProfiles` from  `Shops`, `Restaurants`, and `Trainstations`.

+What's more, only because this explicit definition of data structure, dependencies, and logic, Schedoscope is able to identify when changes to structure and logic happen, and to derive a minimal transformation / materialization plan to accommodate the changes.

 ## Exploring the Test Framework

-The custom [Test Framework](Test Framework) of Schedoscope facilitates quick testing of code.
+Schedoscope comes with a nice [Test Framework](Test Framework) that facilitates quick testing of code.

 1. You can run a test by right clicking on a test class in the Scala IDE's package explorer (e.g., `schedoscope-tutorial/src/test/scala/schedoscope/example/osm/datahub/RestaurantsTest.scala`  and choosing `Run As > Scala Test - File`

 2. Initially, this will fail because you need to provide a `HADOOP_HOME` environment variable setting.
-Lookup the IDE's run configuration for your failed test and set `HADOOP_HOME` to `/<yourhomedir>/schedoscope/schedoscope-tutorial/target/hadoop`.
+Lookup the IDE's run configuration for your failed test and set `HADOOP_HOME` to `~/schedoscope/schedoscope-tutorial/target/hadoop`.
 The Schedoscope test framework will automatically deploy a local Hadoop installation in that folder.

 ![test_run_configurations](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/test_run_configurations.png)